 - Although I’m usually happy to help with any tasks, I generally dread being asked to do any food chopping.
 Why?
 I’ve never liked knives and I’ve generally avoided having to cook anything that requires using sharp utensils.
 Nevertheless, I found myself chopping onions (albeit very slowly and not minced properly), tomatoes, and peppers.
 The chefs must have wondered why I spent half any hour trying to chop one onion or tomato.
 Eventually, it became therapeutic but I suppose I’ll have to learn some techniques….eventually.

 - I wouldn’t say I’m a pro child carer but trying to maintain order with children who screamed, ‘NO!’ like I was about to murder them frightened me.
-It was as if I could hear all their sufferings from the countries they’d escaped and the not-so-nice police they encountered along the way.
+It was as if I could hear all their sufferings from the countries they’d escaped from and the not-so-nice police they encountered along the way.
 All I could do was remain calm.
 Thankfully, there were other adults around to help.